LucasDelfino92/morrowindsharp/modlist.md

 The mods installed in this guide and configured as mentioned above will use the following keys:

+- **Quick Equip**: left click + Left Shift when clicking on inventory items will equip them or use them (in the case of consumables).
 - **Kill Command**: button **K** to order attacks.
 - **Scriptable Scriptures**: button **B** to switch between open and closed scriptures.
 - **Security Enhanced**: buttons **O** and **P** to equip lockpicks and probes respectively.